Antacids For Children: Their Safety, Types And Side Effects

 Image: IStock

 The age-appropriate dosage is often mentioned in the patient information leaflet or package insert available with the medication.
 However, you should discuss with your healthcare provider to know the appropriate dose based on the age and bodyweight of your child.
-Antacids are usually taken after meals or at bedtime, or as directed by your child’s doctor.
+Antacids are usually taken after meals or at bedtime, or as directed by your child’s pediatrician.

 The table below may help you understand the dosage instructions for some of the available antacids (7) (8) (9).